 Opes Industries was a clean technology and waste management business.

 The development of the MRF allowed Opes to divert the waste arriving on its site away from landfill – where it would traditionally have ended up – and into several more productive and environmentally responsible channels.
-These included recycling (and sale) of various sorted metals and bundling of plastics and dried organics into bales or a usable fuel known as SRF or “solid refuse fuel”.
+These included recycling (and sale) of various sorted metals, and bundling of plastics and dried organics into bales of a usable fuel known as solid recovered fuel (SRF).